Betty Alice Adeline Proby1

 M, #110649, b.
 4 July 1832, d.
 17 December 1904

-Wilbraham Frederic Tollemache, 2nd Baron Tollemache of Helmingham was born on 4 July 1832.2 He was the son of John Tollemache, 1st Baron Tollemache of Helmingham and Georgina Louisa Best.
-He married Lady Emma Georgiana Stewart, daughter of Randolph Stewart, 9th Earl of Galloway and Lady Harriett Blanche Somerset, on 2 December 1858.2 He married Mary Stuart Hamilton, daughter of Lord Claud Hamilton and Lady Elizabeth Emma Proby, on 2 October 1878.1 He died on 17 December 1904 at age 72.2
+Wilbraham Frederic Tollemache, 2nd Baron Tollemache of Helmingham was born on 4 July 1832.2 He was the son of John Tollemache, 1st Baron Tollemache of Helmingham and Georgina Louisa Best.2 He married, firstly, Lady Emma Georgiana Stewart, daughter of Randolph Stewart, 9th Earl of Galloway and Lady Harriett Blanche Somerset, on 2 December 1858.2 He married, secondly, Mary Stuart Hamilton, daughter of Lord Claud Hamilton and Lady Elizabeth Emma Proby, on 2 October 1878.1 He died on 17 December 1904 at age 72.2

 Children of Wilbraham Frederic Tollemache, 2nd Baron Tollemache of Helmingham and Lady Emma Georgiana Stewart